dangada7/wise-data-media---maximum-sub-array-/README.md

 - Location - tests.js
 - At the moment there are 12 tests
 - How to run: write "tests" inside the input bar and click on "Add new value" button
-- The tests results will be displayed in dev-tools console screen
+- The tests results will be displayed on dev-tools console screen